Outlook Envelope and Label Printer

 This page was prompted by a question in the Microsoft Office Answers forums from a user who wanted to be able to print an envelope or label for a selected contact in Outlook by merely clicking a button.
 I replied to that question with a pair of macros from which this page was developed.

-Although intended for Outlook 2010 and 2007, it should also work in Outlook 2003, though that version will require the Office 2007 compatibility pack.
+Although intended for Outlook 2007 to 2016, it should also work in Outlook 2003, though that version will require the Office 2007 compatibility pack.

 The ZIP file includes sample envelope and table documents.
 The envelope document as shown may be edited.
 If the label document is not of the format you need, create a new label document (see below).

-Format the envelope as required.
-Toggle the field display to hide the field construction (ALT+F9 - or right click the field and toggle field codes as above).
+Toggle the field display to hide the field construction (ALT+F9) - or right click the field to toggle field codes

-Save the changes to the envelope document (or the new envelope document) retaining the name Outlook Envelope.docx in the My Documents folder and close the document.
+Save the changes to the envelope document retaining the name Outlook Envelope.docx in the My Documents folder and close the document.

 These documents are used by the function to print labels and envelopes.
 It would have been possible to use the Word envelope and label dialog from the function, but this method was used for speed and convenience.

-All that remains is to create a toolbar button to run the macro PrintALabel.
+All that remains is to create a toolbar button to run the macro PrintEnvelope_Label.

 The function prints a label or envelope for the selected Contact.
 If no contact is selected the following error message is presented: